mlabarca/lendio/README.md

 # lendio-portfolio
-Rails Portfolio project, a small games renting marketplace
+Rails Portfolio project, meant to be a small games renting marketplace where you lend your games to people for a fee.

+Status(14/01/2018): Work in Progress, just starting.